eyeplum/Lumiere/README.md

 	- Containers are considered short running and easily re-creatable

-  	- Don’t put import user data in containers, copy them as resources
+  	- Don’t put important user data in containers, copy them as resources

   	- See: Best practices for writing Dockerfiles